DamoH/algorithmic-complexity/README.md

 - shuffle
 - sort (using 'shuffle' first so as not to bias the results, as per the course instructions).

 I have attached some of my spreadsheet results and a chart plotting them (this is a Mac "numbers" attachment).
-You will note that the x-axis is not totally linear and is split into 0-1000 (100 steps) and 1000 to 5000 (with 1000 steps).
+You will note that the x-axis is not totally linear and is split into 0-1000 (100 steps) and 1000 to 5000 (with 1000 steps).... so in effect this is 2 adjoined charts with different ranges.
-\

 Note
 ----